 BPSK-Mark1 Definition

-The BPSK-Mark1 field is a repeat of the L-SIG field and is used to spoof HT STAs from false packet type detection.
+The BPSK-Mark1 field is derived from the L-SIG field and is used to spoof HT STAs from false packet type detection.

 BPSK-Mark2 Definition

-The BPSK-Mark2 field is a repeat of the L-SIG field and is used to spoof VHT STAs from false packet type detection.
+The BPSK-Mark2 field is derived from the L-SIG field and is used to spoof VHT STAs from false packet type detection.